KILTprotocol/docs/docs/chain/collator.md

   ./.maintain/weight-template.hbs
 ```

-## Connect to the Spiritnet
+## Connect to Spiritnet

-After the setup has been tested on peregrine, it is time to start collating on the official Spiritnet blockchain!
+After the collator setup has been tested on peregrine, it is time to start collating on the real blockchain: Spiritnet!
 To do that, the chainspec used for the relaychain and parachain must be replaced.
-The relay chain will change from the peregrine-relay spec to the Kusama spec.
+The relaychain will change from the peregrine-relay spec to the Kusama spec.
 The parachain chainspec and runtime will also change from peregrine to spiritnet.

 <Tabs